Mathematical-Methods/documentation/docs/labs/systems_administration_II/lab6-the_file_system.md

     !!!
 Question

         Using your `vgdisplay` output, note down the changes on your system.
 What are the new values for "Free PE / Size"?

-#### To remove a LV, VG and PV

-This section will step through how to delete the `/dev/loop1` PV that you assigned to the existing `rl` VG in the previous section.

-1. Remove the logical volume named scratch2.
-Type:
+5. To remove the new PV (/dev/loop1) from the existing `rl` volume group.
+Use the `vgreduce` command, type:

     ```bash
-    [root@localhost ~]# lvremove -f  /dev/rl/scratch2
+    [root@localhost ~]# vgreduce rl /dev/loop1
-    Logical volume "scratch2" successfully removed.
     ```

-2. Remove the scratch3 logical volume, by running:
+    **OUTPUT**

     ```bash
-    [root@localhost ~]# lvremove -f  /dev/rl/scratch3
-    ```

-3. With the relevant volumes now removed, you can now reduce the size of the `rl` VG to make it consistent.
-Type:

-    ```bash
-    [root@localhost ~]# vgreduce --removemissing  rl
-    ```

-4. Remove any LVM labels from the `/dev/loop1` PV.
-Type:

-    ```bash
-    [root@localhost ~]# pvremove /dev/loop1
-    Labels on physical volume "/dev/loop1" successfully wiped.
+    Removed "/dev/loop1" from volume group "rl"
     ```

 #### To create a new volume group

 In this section, you will create a brand new standalone volume group named "scratch".
 The scratch VG will get it's space entirely from the `/dev/loop1` pseudo block device.